huggingface/optimum-habana/examples/stable-diffusion/README.md

     --distributed
 ```

 The performance-optimized SDXL pipeline can be enabled using the `--optimize` option.
-This option leverages a more
-aggressively optimized modified attention mechanism for improved performance.
+This option utilizes a more aggressively optimized attention mechanism for enhanced performance.
 Additionally, it supports running
 inference in mixed FP8 precision.

 Here is how to generate SDXL images with optimized pipeline in FP8 precision: